swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

-However, with the current proposal, this defaulting behavior does not extend to associated types with supressed conformances.
+However, with the current proposal, this defaulting behavior does not extend to associated types with suppressed conformances.
 In particular, no implicit `Self.Element: Copyable` requirement is introduced above, by either extension.
 Instead, a protocol extension for queue types where **both** the queue itself and the element